 Does Henna Expire?

-How Long Does Henna Last?
+How Long Do Henna Tattoos Last?

 Henna tattoos can last between 1 and 3 weeks, depending on how well you care for them.
 Because henna is a dye that absorbs into your skin cells, the faster you lose skin cells, the faster your henna stain will disappear.
 We’ve got some tips to make it last.